martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 # Identification of urban tissues through urban morphometrics
-*link back to theory in chapter 4*
-*the aim of this chapter is abc*
-*this chapter goes to aim by (slight contents overview)*
+*intro as a link back to theory in chapter 4 and 6 reintroducing morphometrics and numerical taxonomy* *the aim of this chapter is to develop a morphometric method able to distinguish distinct types of urban tissues* *this chapter goes to aim by (slight contents overview)*

 ## Principles of systematic morphometric description